dingtianding/dingtianding/README.md

 ### Hi there 👋

-# My name is Dean,
+My name is Dean.
 I'm a full stack software engineer and web developer based in New York City.

 ## Skills
 - 👨‍💻 JavaScript, Ruby, Python